TheRealChickon/ProjectMugetsuAutoMeditate/README.md

 # ProjectMugetsuAutoMeditate
-Automatically meditate in the Roblox game: "Project Mugetsu"
+## Automatically meditate in the Roblox game: "Project Mugetsu"
+### To make it faster, Disable windows check and lower the cooldown.

 Game Link: https://www.roblox.com/games/9447079542/